-Diarrhoea can mess up your plans - so be prepared.
+- Don’t let Diarrhoea mess up your plans - be prepared.
 Visit a chemist before you go to stock up on over the counter diarrhoea treatments.
-Remember to drink plenty of fluids and if you have diarrhoea with blood and/or fever see a doctor straight away.
+Remember to drink plenty of fluids and if you have diarrhoea with blood and/or fever, see a doctor straight away.

 When you get home

-If you had unprotected sex while you were away or think you might have a sexually transmitted infection, go to a sexual health clinic – they are free and completely confidential.
+If you had unprotected sex while abroad or think you might have a sexually transmitted infection, go to a free, confidential sexual health clinic for advice.

-- Royal Society for the Prevention of Accidents: Driving Abroad Tips
+- Royal Society for the Prevention of Accidents: Staying Safe on Holiday

 - Travelling internationally to celebrate Pride

 - Travel Aware – Get Travel Smart